-Field Description 7 TIE Transmit Interrupt Enable (for TDRE)0 Hardware interrupts from TDRE disabled (use polling).1 Hardware interrupt requested when TDRE flag is 1.
-6 TCIE Transmission Complete Interrupt Enable (for TC) 0 Hardware interrupts from TC disabled (use polling).
-1 Hardware interrupt requested when TC flag is 1.
+Field Description 7 TIE Transmit Interrupt Enable (for TDRE) O Hardware interrupts from TDRE disabled (use polling).
+Hardware interrupt requested when TDRE flag is 1.
+6 TCIE Transmission Complete Interrupt Enable (for TC) 0 Hardware interrupt requested when TC flag is 1.
+1 Hardware interrupts from TC disabled (use polling).
 5 RIE Receiver Interrupt Enable (for RDRF) 0 Hardware interrupts from RDRF disabled (use polling).
 1 Hardware interrupt requested when RDRF flag is 1.
-4 ILIE Idle Line Interrupt Enable (for IDLE) 0 Hardware interrupts from IDLE disabled (use polling).
-1 Hardware interrupt requested when IDLE flag is 1.
+4 ILIE Idle Line Interrupt Enable (for IDLE) O Hardware interrupts from IDLE disabled (use polling).
+Hardware interrupt requested when IDLE flag is 1.
 3 TE Transmitter Enable 0 Transmitter off.
 1 Transmitter on.
 TE must be 1 in order to use the SCI transmitter.
-When TE = 1, the SCI forces the TxD pin to act as an output for the SCI system.
+Normally, when TE = 1, the SCI forces the TxD pin to act as an output for the SCI system.
+If LOOPS = 1 and RSRC = 0, the TxD pin reverts to being a port B general-purpose I/O pin even if TE = 1.
 When the SCI is configured for single-wire operation (LOOPS = RSRC = 1), TXDIR controls the direction of traffic on the single SCI communication line (TxD pin).
 TE also can be used to queue an idle character by writing TE = 0 then TE = 1 while a transmission is in progress.
 Refer to Section 11.3.2.1, "Send Break and Queued Idle," for more details.
 When TE is written to 0, the transmitter keeps control of the port TxD pin until any data, queued idle, or queued break character finishes transmitting before allowing the pin to revert to a general-purpose I/O pin.
 2 RE Receiver Enable - When the SCI receiver is off, the RxD pin reverts to being a general-purpose port I/O pin.
-If LOOPS = 1, the RxD pin reverts to being a general-purpose I/O pin even if RE = 1.
-0 Receiver off.
-1 Receiver on.
+Receiver off.
+Receiver on.